Vaccinium erythrocarpum

 Vaccinium erythrocarpum, commonly known as southern mountain cranberry or bearberry, more rarely as mountain blueberry or dingleberry, is a deciduous flowering shrub native to the Southeastern United States.

 Description

 Vaccinium erythrocarpum flowers bloom in June.
-They are hermaphrodite, of a tubular shape with reflexed petals, and they have long tassel-like stamens that drape below the corolla.
+They are hermaphroditic, of a tubular shape with reflexed petals, and they have long tassel-like stamens that drape below the corolla.
 They produce somewhat translucent scarlet berries that set in late summer or early autumn.
 The fruits taste quite similar to other cranberries.